Britoshi/FishTank-VoiceAssistant/README.md

 # 🐠 FISHTANK VOICE ASSISTANT 🐟
-Welcome to documention of the FishTank Voice Assistant.
-This is a very scuffed documention of how the voice assistant work.
+Welcome to the documentation of the FishTank Voice Assistant.
+This is very scuffed documentation of how the voice assistant work.
-FishTank is created for the intention of it being use in the Computer Science Laboratory at the Concordia University Irvine.
+FishTank is created with the intention of it being used in the Computer Science Laboratory at the Concordia University Irvine.
 If used in a foreign environment results may vary.

 Fishtank Voice Assistant is very modular and easily customizable.
-Just by adding one line in a csv file you can create a new command for the voice assistant.
+Just by adding one line in a .csv file, you can create a new command for the voice assistant.
-If you're here to learn how to add commands, goto this [page on how to add new commands](https://github.com/Britoshi/FishTank-VoiceAssistant/tree/main/alpha-master/Server#how-to-add-commands).
+If you're here to learn how to add commands, go to this [page on how to add new commands](https://github.com/Britoshi/FishTank-VoiceAssistant/tree/main/alpha-master/Server#how-to-add-commands).